 That mRNA technology developed decades ago?
 It goes way beyond COVID-19: It’s fueling additional discoveries to help patients fight cystic fibrosis, cancer, malaria, tuberculosis and hepatitis B. And it’s making us ready for what comes next.

-From the NICU that saves a baby’s life to the cancer research that has saved more than 2.5 million people in the past 30 years alone — it all starts with academic medicine.
+From the NICU that saves a baby's life to the cancer research that has saved 3.8 million lives since 1991 — it all starts with academic medicine.

 Outside Baltimore, where most residents are Black and many children live below the poverty level, an innovative health initiative called B’more for Healthy Babies offers a program supporting pregnant people.
 Partnering with dozens of institutions, including the University of Maryland Medical Center and Johns Hopkins, the program addresses maternal inequities through prenatal education, support groups and connections to social services, drastically reducing infant mortality in the community.